Table of Contents

 Why Is My Mac Slowing Down

-Are you operating two or more displays, many desktops over our open windows?
-A multitude of desktop applications running.
+Are you operating two or more displays and many desktops over your open windows?
+A multitude of desktop applications are running.
 Our browser of choice open.
 Firefox, Chrome or maybe Safari with 10 plus tabs open.
-Sometimes I have a number of Windows all with numerous tabs!
+Sometimes I have a number of Windows, all with numerous tabs!

-Despite having the most recent Apple MAC computer, and the most RAM memory you could afford eventually it will eventually slow down.
+Despite having the most recent Apple MAC computer, and the most RAM memory you could afford.
+Eventually, it will slow down.

-NB: It is highly recommended to upgrade and install as much RAM as you can.
+NB: It is highly recommended to upgrade and install as much RAM as possible.
 This is easily done yourself – Click Here to learn more.

 So Why Is My MAC Slowing Down?

 I have listed a number of possibilities to show possible causes for why my MAC is slowing down.
 There may be others, but this covers the most common.

 Do I Need to Defrag My Hard Disk Drive

 Our iMac slowly begins to slow up.
 We have some overall performance concerns.
 Ah!
 Ha! we think.
 I know the reason why is my Mac slowing down!
 All I need to do is Defrag my Hard Drive…

 Unfortunately not the correct answer!
 This is a legacy from the times with the Windows PC.
 Nevertheless, you will find that there is no prompt or command that lets you accomplish this on your iMac.

 The file structure of your iMac or Macbook has been developed in a different way from a Windows PC or laptop.
 The defragmentation process is rarely ever required on the Macintosh as it is basically taken care of by the operating system.